GabyDo/WeatherPageWithSelenium/README.md

 * Search country by word: singapore
 * Search country by word: sing

-Steps when run test:
+Details step of test case:
 1. Open web url
 2. Click ten-day button
 3. Search for country: Singapore
 4. Get weather information to a tendayPageInfoList List
 5. Export tendayPageInfoList List to a Json file

-Test name: TenDayPageTest.testGet10DaysWeatherInfoOfSingapore()
+Test name inside project: TenDayPageTest.testGet10DaysWeatherInfoOfSingapore()

 Note: The current implementation is only configure for the Google Chrome Browser.
 We can update to support other browser with the corresponding WebDriver

-### Test run step:
+### How to run:
 1. Prerequisites:  Installed IntelliJ IDE.

 2. Run:  Run maven test